Our Future Path! A plan for a better world!

 Ranked Choice Voting

 Unlike plurality voting, this form of voting requires that a candidate must get a majority of the votes to win.
-However, it eliminates the need for any runoff elections, and ensures that all voters' votes count instead of some potentially being wasted on "spoiler" candidates.
+However, it eliminates the need for any separate runoff elections, and ensures that all voters' votes count instead of some potentially being wasted on "spoiler" candidates.
 One of the biggest advantages of Ranked Choice Voting is that it greatly increases the odds of the voters' preferred candidates winning the elections.

-In addition, we would need to think more about our preferences to use Ranked Choice Voting correctly.
+As voters, we would need to think more about our preferences to use Ranked Choice Voting correctly.
 That is, not only would we need to decide our first choice, but we would also need to rank all the other candidates and to mark those choices correctly on the ballot.
 One way to rank the candidates would be for us to match each candidate head-to-head with the other candidates and to see who comes out ahead in each case.

 The following are examples of what the races with 3 and 5 candidates might look like on a ballot, but with the candidates' names replaced with how we might feel about them and with our corresponding choices already marked.